-- · Enhance connectivity throughout the community - Link to existing pathways to regional facilities - Offer direct and multiple routes and local amenities and facilities
+- Enhance connectivity throughout the community. - Link to existing pathways to regional facilities. - Offer direct and multiple routes and local amenities and facilities.

-- 5.2(a) A connected system of sidewalks and pathways shall be provided throughout the community. - 5.2(b) Where a regional or local pathway is to be provided within an open space it should replace the sidewalk in the abutting road right-of-way if pedestrian connectivity can be maintained, to the satisfaction of the Town of Crossfield. - 5.2(c) Pathways should be incorporated within linear open spaces to provide additional routes and connections for active transportation modes. - 5.2(d) A road right-of-way shall be widened to accommodate a 3.0 metre wide regional pathway in place of a walk where the regional path is located within the road right-of-way.
+- 5.2(a) A connected system of sidewalks and pathways shall be provided throughout the community. - 5.2(b) Where a regional or local pathway is to be provided within an open space it should replace the sidewalk in the abutting road right-of-way if pedestrian connectivity can be maintained, to the satisfaction of the Town of Crossfield.

+- 5.2(c) Pathways should be incorporated within linear open spaces to provide additional routes and connections for active transportation modes. - 5.2(d) A road right-of-way shall be widened to accommodate a 3.0-metre-wide regional pathway in place of a walk where the regional path is located within the road right-of-way. - 5.2(e) All collector standard roads shall have sidewalks on both sides or a pathway and sidewalk combination, except where the road is rural in design, i.e. contains swales. - 5.2(f) All residential standard roads, excepting cul-de-sacs, shall require sidewalks on one side of the road. - 5.2(g) Notwithstanding Policies 5.2(e) and 5.2(f), sidewalks shall not be required where a pathway is located in a similar alignment as the sidewalk.

-Figure 9: Active Transportation Modes
+Figure 10: Active Transportation Modes